sithmel/occamsrazor.js/README.md

 var flushQueue = require('occamsrazor/async-func-queue/flush-queue')

 window.events = occamsrazor()
-flushQueue('_private', window.events)
+flushQueue('_private', 'events')
 ```
 This will work with all methods returning asynchronously.
-So these won't work: adapt, all, triggerSync, size, merge
+So these won't work: adapt, all, triggerSync, size, proxy

 About the name
 ==============